Step 2: Drag and drop to take a first look

 Note: Undo this action before continuing the Get Started tutorial.

-This quickly shows you the amount of sales that each product contributes to the overall total for each category and year, and immediately shows the large and small contributors at a glance.
+This quickly shows you the amount of sales that each product contributes to the overall total for each category and year, and it immediately shows the large and small contributors at a glance.

 Sub-categories are displayed as stacked bars in the order that they are listed in the legend, not according to where they fall on the Sales axis.

-For example, the above view shows you that bookcases contributed 38,544 USD in sales to the overall total of 170,518 USD for Furniture in 2015.
-The mark is displayed at the top of the bar because Bookcases is listed above Chairs, Furnishings, and Tables in the legend.
+For example, the above view shows you that bookcases contributed 38,544 USD in sales to the overall total of 170,518 USD for Furniture in 2019.
+The mark is displayed at the top of the bar because Bookcases are listed above Chairs, Furnishings, and Tables in the legend.
 The sub-categories are displayed in the legend so that you can move them around and examine your data in a way that makes sense to you.

 Depending on the kind of analysis you want to do, the stacked bar chart might or might not be the chart for you.